MARSFOREVER472/DiasDeLaSemana/README.md

 ### What are the days of the week like?

+The days of the week are generally cyclical, meaning that they repeat each week.
+Tuesday, for example, comes after Monday and before Wednesday.
+For its part, Thursday is between Wednesday and Friday.
+And if we talk about Sunday, we can say that it is between Friday and Monday.

 **_Traducido del español:_**

 ### ¿Porqué los nombres de los días de la semana?